Explore the many mills and historic resources remaining in this Southern hub of the cotton textile industry!

 - Architect P. Thornton Marye designed two homes, both of which can be viewed from Broad Street.
 The first, the Truitt-Mansour Home, was built by textile magnate Cornelius V. Truitt in 1914.
 The second, “Sunny Gables,” was built in 1926 by Mary B. Nix with inherited textile money from her uncle John M. Barnard, another textile magnate in LaGrange.

 - Elm City Cotton Mills/ Milliken & Co.
-Elm City Plant, 1005 Elm Street: This historic mill is no longer active, but is still standing and can be viewed from the street at 1005 Elm Street.
+Elm City Plant: This historic mill is no longer active, but is still standing and can be viewed from the street at 1005 Elm Street.
 The neighborhood between the mill and Callaway Memorial Tower forms the Elm City Cotton Mills mill village.

-- Dunson Mills/West Point-Pepperell Dunson Division, 1 Thornton Street: Dunson Mills is no longer in operation after the collapse of West Point-Stevens.
+- Dunson Mills/West Point-Pepperell Dunson Division: Dunson Mills is no longer in operation after the collapse of West Point-Stevens.
 However, the historic plant still stands, it is currently being used as a warehouse.
-The mill can be most easily found by going to 1 Thornton Street, which takes the visitor to the back side of the mill.
+The mill can be most easily found by going to 1 Thornton Street, which takes the visitor to the backside of the mill.
 This provides a good view of cotton warehouses and the rear of the mill.
 The front of the mill can be viewed from Fulton Street.
 Many of the homes to the north, west, and south are part of Dunson Mills’ mill village.

-- The Dunson School: Can be viewed from the street at 9 Barnard Avenue, started by Dunson Mills, is now converted into senior apartments.
+- The Dunson School: This school was established by Dunson Mills, but has since been converted into senior apartments.

-- Hillside Cotton Mills/Hillside Plant, 1300 Brownwood Avenue: Hillside served as the parent plant to the Valway, Rockweave, and Valley Waste plants.
+- Hillside Cotton Mills/Hillside Plant: Hillside served as the parent plant to the Valway, Rockweave, and Valley Waste plants.
 A portion of this mill, the Valway Plant, is still active.
 The structure as a whole can be viewed from various points on Brownwood Avenue, Lincoln Street, and 4th Avenue.
 Many restored craftsman-style Hillside Mill Village homes can be seen along Lincoln Street; many of the homes in the Hillside community were originally built to house mill workers.

 - LaGrange Mills/LaGrange Calumet Mill Village: While the mill has been demolished, the mill village still stands.
 The village is centered on Calumet Park and can be viewed at McGee, Addie, Baugh, Ware, Vine, and Gardner streets.

-- Unity Cotton Mills No. 1/Kex Plant, 815 Leeman Street: The site is no longer active but still stands at 815 Leeman Street.
+- Unity Cotton Mills No. 1/Kex Plant: The site is no longer active but still stands at 815 Leeman Street.

-- Unity Cotton Mills No. 2/ Oakleaf Plant, 1402 Austin Street: The plant is no longer active but can be viewed from the street at 1402 Austin Street.
+- Unity Cotton Mills No. 2/ Oakleaf Plant: The plant is no longer active but can be viewed from the street at 1402 Austin Street.
 As of 2020, demolition has begun on the historic cotton warehouses on the southern end of the mill.

 - The neighborhood centered between Ellis and Boatwright Streets housed the African American employees of Valley Waste Mills, a part of the Hillside Mill complex, during the segregation period.
 These employees were kept on retainer as construction crews for various projects around the mill or given menial tasks.
 They were not allowed to work the higher-paying jobs that their white counterparts enjoyed.
 Visitors should notice how much further away the African American employees’ homes were from the mills than those of their white counterparts.